arashatt/book/kratos.typ

 = Official Examples

 Please refer to #link("https://www.ory.com/docs/getting-started/overview")[link] to see these examples.
+Let's explore some of these implementations.

 = #link("https://github.com/ory/kratos-selfservice-ui-node")[Express]
-from official Documentations of express #link("https://expressjs.com/en/guide/using-middleware.html")[middleware]s can:
+From the official Documentation of express #link("https://expressjs.com/en/guide/using-middleware.html")[middleware]s can:
 - Execute any code.
 - Make changes to the request and the response objects.
 - End the request-response cycle.